joey1984ad/intrend/FACEBOOK_INIT_FIX_SUMMARY.md

 // 3.
 Call FB.init() in fbAsyncInit
 // 4.
 Wait for initialization to complete
 // 5.
 Set __facebookSDKInitialized = true
 // 6.
+Add delay to ensure methods are available
+// 7.
 Only then call FB methods
 ```

 ### 3. Implement Proper Delays